ChunmingZhangUW/Robust_penalized_BD_high_dim_GLM/readme_for_matlab_codes.txt

 ================================= inputs used in the computation =================

-For Table 3: run matlab file “demo_quasi_like.m”. input sample size n (100; 200) = 100
+For Table 1: run Matlab main code “demo_quasi_like.m”. input sample size n (100; 200) = 100
 input # (100; 500) of simulations = 500

+For “study 1 (raw data without outliers), and non-robust estimation methods”:
 – Input
   input study (1: without contamination; 2: with contamination) = 1
   input index_robust (0: without; 1: with) robust for Y with psi_c = 0
   input index_robust (0: without; 1: with) robust for X with weight = 0

-for “study 1 (raw data without outliers), and non-robust estimation methods”.
+For “study 1 (raw data without outliers), and robust estimation methods”:
 – Input
   input study (1: without contamination; 2: with contamination) = 1
   input index_robust (0: without; 1: with) robust for Y with psi_c = 1
   input index_robust (0: without; 1: with) robust for X with weight = 1
-for “study 1 (raw data without outliers), and robust estimation methods”.

 ----------------------------------------------------------------------------------

-For Table 4: run matlab file “demo_quasi_like.m”. input sample size n (100; 200) = 100
+For Table 2: run Matlab main code “demo_quasi_like.m”. input sample size n (100; 200) = 100
 input # (100; 500) of simulations = 500

+For “study 2 (contaminated data with outliers), and non-robust estimation methods”:
 – Input
   input study (1: without contamination; 2: with contamination) = 2
   input index_robust (0: without; 1: with) robust for Y with psi_c = 0
   input index_robust (0: without; 1: with) robust for X with weight = 0

-for “study 2 (contaminated data with outliers), and non-robust estimation methods”.
+For “study 2 (contaminated data with outliers), and robust estimation methods”:
 – Input
   input study (1: without contamination; 2: with contamination) = 2
   input index_robust (0: without; 1: with) robust for Y with psi_c = 1
   input index_robust (0: without; 1: with) robust for X with weight = 1
-for “study 2 (contaminated data with outliers), and robust estimation methods”.